nickloman/genomescience/agenda.markdown

 14:00 - 14:30 Jukka Corander, University of Helsinki, *Being the Clairvoyant - Sequence Element Enrichment (SEER) analysis for deciphering genetic basis of bacterial phenotypes*

-14:30 - 14:50 Josh Quick, University of Birmingham, Portable nanopore sequencing for pathogen sequencing
+14:30 - 14:50 Josh Quick, University of Birmingham, Portable nanopore sequencing for pathogen profiling

 14:50 - 15:10 Lauren Cowley, Public Health England, Sequencing Ebola in the field: a tale of nanopores, mosquitos and whatsapp